COMMUNITY AND EVENTS

 GMCA activities are a function of the interests of the membership.
 Some events, like the annual July 4th Parade and Celebration are steeped in tradition, while others are relatively new, like food truck and karaoke nights.
 Join us today, and get involved!
 Members can also reserve space at some of our facilities for private parties and events.

-Please remember that unless otherwise noted, clubhouse and pool activities are open to members and their guests only.
+Note: unless otherwise noted, clubhouse and pool activities are open to members and their guests only.
 The guest policy is: 8 guests per membership per month, maximum 4 per event.
 Greenmeadow residents may not attend as guests.
 We hope that residents will join as fair share members or as swim members.
-To learn more about membership, please see greenmeadow.org/join
+Learn more about membership here.

 YEAR AT A GLANCE